LINCHPIN

 Research from programs that integrate character development (Year Up, KIPP alumni studies, Manufacture Good) shows:[3, 10]

-The “success sequence” research from Haskins and Sawhill at Brookings, corroborated by Wilcox and Wang at AEI/IFS, is unambiguous: 97% of young adults who complete three steps in order — finish high school, work full-time, and marry before having children — avoid poverty.[4]
-Character formation programs that instill the discipline, foresight, and relational capacity to follow this sequence are not luxuries.
-They are anti-poverty infrastructure.
+The “success sequence” research from Haskins and Sawhill at Brookings, corroborated by Wilcox and Wang at AEI/IFS, is unambiguous: 97% of young adults who complete three steps in order (finish high school, work full-time, and marry before having children) avoid poverty.[4]
+Character formation programs that instill the discipline, foresight, and relational capacity to follow this sequence are anti-poverty infrastructure.

-Angela Duckworth’s research on “grit” — defined as perseverance and passion for long-term goals — further reinforces the case.
-Grit predicts success across domains more reliably than talent or IQ, and it is developable through deliberate practice in demanding environments.[2]
+Angela Duckworth’s research on “grit” (perseverance and passion for long-term goals) reinforces the case.
+Grit predicts success across domains more reliably than talent or IQ, and deliberate practice in demanding environments develops it.[2]

 The SEED Framework: 10 Virtues

-These are not aspirational platitudes.
-They are observable, assessable behaviors that predict workforce success and life stability.[2, 3] As Alasdair MacIntyre argues in After Virtue, virtue is not learned through abstract instruction but through sustained participation in communities of practice — exactly the kind of cohort-based formation SEED deploys.[5]
+These are observable, assessable behaviors that predict workforce success and life stability.[2, 3] As Alasdair MacIntyre argues in After Virtue, virtue is learned through sustained participation in communities of practice, exactly the kind of cohort-based formation SEED deploys.[5]

 Cohort Design